Chicken Satay with Peanut Sauce - A guest post

 I was delighted that Rosa has invited me, this time to guest post on her wonderful blog.
 Thank you, Rosa!
 You are one of the most wonderful and talented bloggers I have met so far!
 Please stop by to check out my chicken satay with peanut sauce recipe.
 Rosa, thanks for having me on your blog!

-Chicken Stay with Peanut Sauce
+For the Chicken Satay with Peanut Sauce – A guest post:

 For the satay: